AdaCore/uwrap/documentation/tutorial/tutorial.rst

 Displaying names
 ================

-The initial setp is to retreive an Ada application that we're going to feed to uwrap.
+The initial step is to retreive an Ada application that we're going to feed to uwrap.
 The project <link to ada tutorial repo> will do.
 Once you get this project, to to its directory and run: